 - Regenerating places of faith.
 The Tompkins Institute leads community-development workshops for faith communities upon request, recognizing their role as local anchors.
-We also undertake detailed “green audits” (cost-saving recommendations) for faith communities in collaboration with the national organization Faith and the Common Good and the Ecology Action Centre.
-Next offering: August 21-26, 2017.
-Please e-mail firstname.lastname@example.org .
+We are also collaborating with the national organization Faith and the Common Good to sponsor detailed “green audits” (cost-saving and sustainability recommendations) for faith communities in collaboration with the national organization Faith and the Common Good.
+Please e-mail email@example.com

-- Working on a textbook Dignity, Democracy, and Development: A Reader (for release in early 2018).
+- Completing a textbook Dignity, Democracy, and Development: A Citizen’s Reader (for release in early 2018).

 - Applied research project on investment and social enterprise in affordable housing – in collaboration with the Affordable Housing Renovation Partnership and the Sydney Architectural Conservation Society